 ONE DISTINCTION BETWEEN OUR DAY AND PAUL'S DAY:

 PROBLEMS WERE MORE CONFINED AND EASIER TO CONTAIN.
-A plethora of places, churches, and ministries for people to run to didn't exist.
+Many places, churches, and ministries for people to run to didn't exist.
 Accountability was, therefore, quicker and more direct.
 Ananias and Sapphira (Acts 5:1-11) are prime examples of this.
 Also, Paul, who was a spiritual father, had real authority and influence.

 Another influence is our modern construct of ministry, which focuses on building up churches and organizations rather than people.
 It is something that western culture is known for (performance, busyness, and empire building over kingdom and relationship building.)
 If the tribulations that have beset us in the world and America is not enough, the fact that large numbers of God's people have an inadequate reality of the Father's Love.
 It is a topic that unsettles us and is perhaps the smoking gun that can mitigate many of the House's problems that our Father built.

 You might ask because the most excellent and most love-filled place should be our Fathers House.
 Its builder who came, our Lord, was the embodiment of the Father and His Love.
 He transformed us into Love slaves (children of God working for the Master's use, being His loving hands extended to one another.)
 Yet, many of God's people acknowledge feeling unloved, lonely, fearful of the future, and disconnected from relationships in the family of God.
 I recently had the opportunity to speak in a Christian school where I posed the question, "How many are worried and fearful of the future?"
 More than half raised their hands, and I am speaking of Christians.
 There is no doubt a spiritual attack against our identity as the people of God.